We offer virtual and in-person Advocate Workshops.

 PPCM is one of the leading causes of maternal mortality in the U.S. Since it is considered rare, doctors aren’t watching for it, which ironically may mean the actual number of cases is higher than we know.
 According to a report from the California Pregnancy-Associated Mortality Review Committee, more than 50 percent of PPCM fatalities in the state between 2002-2007 were only diagnosed through autopsy records, and so not recorded as an official cause of death.

-Attendees will leave educated and aware of PPCM; learning the signs that may be present in women with this illness.
-Email email@example.com to schedule a PPCM Workshop.
+Attendees will leave educated and aware of PPCM; introduction to a PPCM screening test.
+(Completion Certificate Provided)

 It was a pleasure meeting and educating these wonderful midwives at Dallas Birth.
 Our workshop enhances cooperatively working together, sharing responsibility for problem-solving, and making decisions to formulate and increase PPCM awareness for patient care.